FranciscoBrito13/ScalableCloudProgramming-Co-Purchase-Analysis-with-Apache-Spark/README.md

 The objective is to process a dataset of supermarket orders and calculate how often each pair of products appears together in the same order.
 This analysis is widely used in recommendation systems, retail analytics, and market basket analysis.

-##Dataset
+# Dataset

-The dataset consists of pairs of integers in the format:
+The dataset consists of pairs of integers

-order_id,product_id

 Each row indicates that the product product_id was purchased in the order order_id.
 For orders with multiple products, there are multiple rows with the same order_id.

-Example:
-1,12
-1,14
-2,8
-2,12
-2,14

-##Objective
+# Objective
 The program identifies all pairs of products that appear together in at least one order and counts how many times each pair co-occurs.
 The output is saved as a CSV file in the format:

 product1,product2,count
 Only one entry is saved per pair, e.g. 12,14,2 implies that products 12 and 14 appeared together in 2 different orders.

-##Technologies

-Scala
-Apache Spark (RDD API)
-Google Cloud Dataproc
-Google Cloud Storage (GCS)

 ##How to Run on Google Cloud Dataproc
 Create a GCS bucket and upload: